TrueList

 (Web FX)

-Stats on voice search indicate featured snippets are one of the vital factors for voice search marketing as they provide information for 50% of voice search results.
+Stats on voice search indicate featured snippets are one of the vital factors for voice search marketing as they provide information for 40.7% of voice search results.
 Featured snippets appear in a box on the top of the SERPs and contain direct and to-the-point answers.
-Most of the time, they include a link to the source of info.

 5. A set of 25 keywords triggers 20% of all voice searches.